saugaatallabadi/virtual-guide-UAE-DXB/README.md

 # Virtual Guide Augmented Reality Navigation System

 <img src = "virtual-guide-wallpaper.png">
-Get directions to the nearest Subway in an AR fashion, right on your phone!
+Get directions to your favorite restaurant in an AR fashion, right on your phone!